CyrexEnterprise/node-learn-rethinkdb/exercises/insert/problem.md

 We will be throwing a random values to your solution which you will need to use.

-To access the arguments you can use the `process.argv` array of strings.
+To access the arguments you may use the `process.argv` array of strings.

 ## Resources: